 Distillate extraction is one of the most recent methods of producing extremely pure extracts.
 The popularity of cannabis extracts is on the rise, and there is a strong market for these THC and CBD products.
 The extraction process and working with volatile solvents can be potentially dangerous.

 If you live in a legal cannabis state, most likely you’ve heard about home explosions resulting from careless home extraction accidents.
 Because of this potential danger, a high level of certified cannabis training is often necessary with extraction technicians.
 Due to the specialized nature o this work, some extraction positions pay quite well.

 Edibles Kitchen Personnel

 There are a range of positions in cannabis edibles departments.
 While some employees make infused beverages, another might make gummies, hard candies, caramels, or chocolates.
 Hash oil is a common ingredient used to infuse these products, and a high-production edibles company or department can go through quite a bit of it.

 Baked goods, like cupcakes, brownies, cookies, fruit bars, and other dessert items are hugely popular because some people do not care inhalation methods of cannabis consumption like smoking or vaping.
 The decarboxylation process often plays a part with edibles production, and great attention to detail must occur when making these types of products.
 Consistency with specific dosages is critical with this type of work.
 Because of the high attention to detail necessary for those who work with edibles, some positions pay quite well.

 Regardless of what type of job you want to land in the cannabis industry, set yourself apart from the other people seeking the same position.
 You want to have an advantage over other job seekers and make yourself more qualified than them.
 The best way to do this is to get certified.
 You will gain practical knowledge and confidence before entering the exciting cannabis space.
-So, get started with your certification.
+So, get started with your cannabis certification.
 The job you seek is just waiting for you!